Satisfactory Academic Progress Policy

 Brunel University London is required to ensure that all Federal Aid students maintain a minimum level of academic progress as specified by Senate Regulations.
 The link to these Regulations can be found below.

-All students in receipt of the US federal financial aid are encouraged to get themselves acquainted with the SAP policy.
-(Brunel University Senate Regulation links provided below)
+All students in receipt of the US federal financial aid are encouraged to read and understand our SAP policy.
+Please see the Brunel University Senate Regulations link provided.

 SAP is assessed in line with Brunel University Senate Regulations.

 Qualitative standard (grades): Students must achieve minimum standards as required by the academic department and supervisor/tutor and academic standing consistent with graduation requirements.
 For more details please refer to the Senate Regulations and contact your department.

 Quantitative standard (pace): Students must progress through their programme at a pace which ensures that they will graduate within the maximum timeframe.
 The maximum timeframe for completion is 150% of the standard, published timeframe for a course.
 Periods of abeyance will not count towards this calculation.

 Failure to meet SAP and regaining eligibility

 A student who fails to make Satisfactory Academic Progress will be issued with a ‘Financial Aid Warning’ by email.
 The warning will last for 1 payment period (i.e. until the next disbursement), during which time a student can still receive Financial Aid.
 If the student fails to meet SAP standards by the next disbursement, will be notified by Student Centre Funding Team that they are ineligible for further disbursements of US Federal Aid.